 What Does a Bath Salts Overdose Look Like?

 Due to the number of powerful chemicals that make up the drug, many of which are often unknown, bath salts are very dangerous.
-They are extremely addictive and lead to intense cravings, causing users to take deadly amounts of the drug in chasing “the high.”
+There are no set standards when chemists are creating each batch of the drug.
+Bath salts are extremely addictive and lead to intense cravings, causing users to take deadly amounts of the drug in chasing “the high.”
+Overdose symptoms can include:

 - Extreme agitation